Clementine951/ALGOSUP_MOONSHOT/README.md

 The challenge of this application is to make it user-friendly, discreet, and fast.

 For the technological side, it will be a challenge for this application to make it usable without the internet or network and make it very fast.
+And also the security of the datas.